winstxnhdw/lc-hax/README.md

 ### Disabling Mods

 You may permanently disable mods by removing the corresponding `Mod` class under the `LoadHaxModules` function from the following [file](lc-hax/Scripts/Loader.cs).
-In the following example, we disable `StaminaMod` and you will return to the game's default stamina mechanics in your next injection.
+In the following example, we disable `StaminaMod` and you will return to the game's default stamina mechanic in your next injection.

 ```cs
 static void LoadHaxModules() {